0

 SCARS Institute Recommendation

-Our recommendation is to continue ALL artificial sweeteners permanently.
-You do not have to switch to sugar because you can obtain glucose naturally in fruits, vegetables, and whole grains.
+Our recommendation is to discontinue the use of ALL artificial sweeteners permanently.
+You do not have to switch to sugar because you can obtain glucose naturally in fruits, vegetables, honey, and whole grains.
 However, it is important to let your body stabilize so you can fully address the emotional and psychological consequences from your traumatic experience without also becoming a chemistry experiment in the process.

 Referrences